 What is My Personal Brand?

-The question isn’t so much ‘what is my personal brand’ as it is ‘what is my personal brand now’ and ‘what do I want it to be’?
+The question isn’t so much ‘what is my personal brand’ as it is ‘what is my personal brand now’ and ‘what do I want it to be?’

 Your personal brand is simply the image of yourself displayed to people online.

-This is something that takes place whether you have actively thought about personal brand or not.
-So, potential employers and potential customer and more will already be drawing conclusions based on what they see.
+This is something that takes place whether you have actively thought about a personal brand or not.
+So, potential employers and potential customers and more will already be drawing conclusions based on what they see.

 Take time to manage what they discover about you, and what you are all about, to achieve better results in work and life.
 Simple.

-Personal Branding Strategy
+How to Develop a Personal Branding Strategy

 These steps are a great way to identify your offer and goals, find those who can help towards those aims, show the world your talents, be clear and on-brand in the digital world and make sure the things you do help – not hinder -your efforts.

-Personal Brand Examples
+Personal Branding Examples

+Take the example of Barack Obama’s personality-driven time as US President.
 The then-leader appeared on talk shows, took part in comedies and remained highly visible during crisis periods.

 Meanwhile, Richard Branson hasn’t just been showing the world a clear message about who he is.
 He has also been clear and consistent with this message for many years.

-Personal Brand Building
+Personal Branding Building